Last Updated: May 2026

 I’m American.
 Do I need ESTA?

 No. ESTA is only for foreign nationals visiting the US.
 As a US citizen, you don’t need ESTA for the US.
-You do need ETIAS to visit Europe starting in late 2026.
+You do need ETIAS to visit Europe starting in Q4 2026.

 Neither system has a high rejection rate.
 Both approve the vast majority of applications within minutes.
 The most common reasons for denial in both systems are criminal history, previous immigration violations, or security flags.